guytepper/imbala/README.md

 After you cloned to repo to your machine, you'll need to run `yarn install` in the project working directory.
 Then use `yarn start` to start the development server.

-### Contribution

-1. Fork the repo on GitHub.
-2. Clone the project to your own machine.
-3. Commit changes to your own branch.
-4. Push your work back up to your fork.
-5. Submit a Pull request 🤖